 Annual Report

-The first statutory Child and Youth Wellbeing Strategy Annual Report, for the year ended June 2021, was released on 12 April 2022.
+The second statutory Child and Youth Wellbeing Strategy Annual Report, for the year ended June 2022, was released on 6 April 2023.
 A voluntary Annual Report was published in 2021, which established baseline data for the majority of the Strategy’s 36 child and youth wellbeing indicators.

 The Annual Report details progress towards achieving the outcomes, as measured against the Strategy's indicators.
 It includes specific information on outcomes for Māori and Pacific children and young people, and for other population groups where data is available.